By joining this community you are agreeing to receive communications from LBSU regarding this community.

 We will launch a campaign at Leeds Beckett, based on the Everyday Sexism campaign, to raise awareness of women students' common experiences of sexism, misogyny, harassment or assault.

-We will work to highlight the experience of women in education through campaign activity and gues lectures that engage, challenge and educate our peers.
+We will work to highlight the experience of women in education through campaign activity and guest lectures that engage, challenge and educate our peers.

-We will campaign for an end to period poverty at every opportunity by engaging our MPs, promoting petitions, educating our peers to recognise that not all women have a uterus, vaginas or periods and to remove the stigmas about periods, and working with the Students' Union and University to offer a free supply our sanitary products.
+We will campaign for an end to period poverty at every opportunity by engaging our MPs, promoting petitions, educating our peers to recognise that not all women have a uterus, vaginas or periods and to remove the stigmas about periods, and working with the Students' Union and University to offer a free supply of period products.

 We will advocate for the decriminalisation of sex work and lobby the Students' Union and University to provide support for student sex workers including the provision of information on sex work and student sex workers' rights.
 We will also campaign to reduce the cost of education, a contributing factor for those who go into the sex industry, and campaign against the rise of 'sex for rent'.

-We will ensure that Consent Workshops continue to be offered to student representatives, societies and sports teams and lobby the University to extend Active Bystander training to bar and door staff in local bars and clubs so that our students feel safe and confident that staff know how to address incidents of sexual harassment and violence.
+We will lobby for Consent Workshops to be offered to student representatives, societies and sports teams and lobby the University to extend Active Bystander training to bar and door staff in local bars and clubs so that our students feel safe and confident that staff know how to address incidents of sexual harassment and violence.

 We will lobby the University to continue and extend funding for the support provision for student survivors of gendered violence to ensure that appropriate emotional support is available.